-The last step is to register on the money transfer provider's online portal - be ready to give an ID and/or a proof of adress - and provide the details of your money transfer to Poland.
+Go to the provider's homepage to complete the sign-up process - be prepared to upload a copy of your ID and/or a proof of adress - and get started with your money transfer to Poland.

 You have many options to send money to Poland.
 As a general rule, there will always be a cheaper alternative to making a simple international bank transfer.
 Banks may have low fees, but they generally take a big margin on the exchange rate when converting your money into PLN.
 Hidden intermediary bank fees can sometimes also apply.